buchanankerswell/kerswell_et_al_rocmlm/README.md

 # Kerswell et al. (2024; JGR:MLC)

 This work is is in production at JGR: Machine Learning and Computation as of 11 Sept 2024.
-I will post a link to the published version when it is available.
+You can find the production preprint [here](https://buchanankerswell.com/assets/pdf/kerswell-et-al-rocmlm-jgr-2024.pdf).

 ## Repository